 The long supply chains of contemporary global trade expose countries all over the world to the products and proceeds of environmental crime.
-This section identifies commodities traded in high-risk jurisdictions, particularly those operating in the following capacities:
+This map identifies high risk jurisdictions for commodities related to deforestation, illegal mining, and the illegal wildlife trade, encompassing source, transit, and destination countries, with information on key commodities and case studies.

 Financial institutions should pay close attention to the geographical source and destination of financial transactions, as well as the transit routes of any related physical products, which may indicate illicit activity (e.g. criminals may reroute illegally derived commodities through certain countries in an attempt to obscure their origins).